Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

     hsh = b"opshin"
 ```

-*2. rewrite/rewrite_import_integrity_check.py:*
+*2. rewrite_import_integrity_check.py:*

-When an alias is used (e.g., import check_integrity as ci), the alias name (ci) is added to INITIAL_SCOPE as a new key-value pair.
+When an alias is used (e.g., import check_integrity as ci), the alias name (ci) is added to `INITIAL_SCOPE` as a new key-value pair.

-There is no explicit check to ensure that the alias does not conflict with existing names in INITIAL_SCOPE.
+There is no explicit check to ensure that the alias does not conflict with existing names in `INITIAL_SCOPE`.

 This could lead to unintended overwriting of existing variables, causing subtle bugs or unexpected behavior.